-Line 6 Not meeting but passing, the flying bird leaves.
-Bad luck and self imposed injury = misfortune.
+Not meeting but passing by the flying bird, self imposed injury = misfortune.
 Changes to (56) The Wanderer.
 Because of your inability to establish a foundation through wandering, you are missing opportunities.
 Perhaps you are seeking greener pastures and not enjoying the opportunity that is right in front of you.
 The message of this line is to stop and examine the simple joys of life to prevent any further lack of fulfillment.
-At the same time, you may be living like a refuge and clinging to an unhealthy sense of fulfillment.
-You can’t blame anyone because you have created this for yourself and need to understand your deeper motivation.
-Arrogance is at play or you may be over-reaching yourself trying to capture the unobtainable.
+At the same time, you may be living like a refugee and clinging to an unhealthy sense of fulfillment.
+You can't blame anyone because you have created this for yourself through unwise choices.
+Look at your motivation.
+Arrogance may be at play or you may be over-reaching yourself trying to capture the unobtainable.